jweiland-net/maps2/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

+**Version 7.1.2**

+- Do not build Request of foreign extensions, to check, if map should be shown or not.

 **Version 7.1.1**

 - As references can not be passed to call_user_func in SignalSlot Dispatcher, we have to use